Yancey2023/CHelper-Core/include/nlohmann/README.md

 pkg-config nlohmann_json --cflags
 ```

-Users of the Meson build system will also be able to use a system-wide library, which will be found by `pkg-config`:
+Users of the Meson build system will also be able to use a system-wide library, index will be found by `pkg-config`:

 ```meson
 json = dependency('nlohmann_json', required: true)